Maverick® Thornless Texas Honey Mesquite

 This thornless, deciduous tree rapidly forms a dense spreading canopy of twisted branches with lacy, bright green foliage; fluffy clusters of yellow flowers in spring, followed by large tan pods; provide infrequent deep irrigation

 Maverick® Thornless Texas Honey Mesquite is draped in stunning clusters of yellow catkins along the branches in mid spring.
-It has attractive light green foliage throughout the season.
+It has attractive light green deciduous foliage.
 The small narrow pinnately compound leaves are highly ornamental but do not develop any appreciable fall color.
 The fruits are showy tan pods displayed from early summer to early fall.

 Maverick® Thornless Texas Honey Mesquite is a dense multi-stemmed deciduous tree with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.